 Hobby electronics projects often introduce number systems in a way that feels confusing at first.
-A tutorial may use decimal in one place, hexadecimal in another, and binary when explaining how the hardware behaves.
+A tutorial uses decimal in one place, hexadecimal in another, and binary when explaining how the hardware behaves.

 A base converter helps make those jumps easier to follow.
 You can enter the value once, compare the different forms, and use the result to make the instructions or notes easier to understand.